darknation242/icewebcms/README.txt

 	1.1b Installing The Site

+	NOTE: If you used v2 or older, use the "install/sql/delete_v2_tables.sql" before installing v3!

 	1. Make sure all files are in the same folder under you "htdocs" or "www" folder
 	2. Enter your site url in your Internet Browswer (Ex: http://yourdomain.com)
 	3. You will be automatically redirected to the installer.